Advanced-App-Dev-and-Deploy/Pong-OOP-Abstract-Classes/Abstract Class Lessons/08 FINAL Class/03 FINAL Classes Methods/ReadMe.txt

 Inheriting common code from extended class that doesn't use it but can reference it
 - note the difference between stroke() and fill() (i.e. ink and paint)
+- Best Practice: write code once and then reference it; able to rewrite it as necessary

 Two new classes are created: Ball (from Ellipse) & Hat (from Rectangle)
 - note the final methods are referenced (colouring black and green), not the previous rewritten ones